rajeshagadi/MTC_ContainerCamp/modules/azurecontainerinstances/aci.md

 5. Press **Ctrl-S** to save changes.

-6. In the Terminal windows, create the Docker image by running the following commands:
+6. In the Terminal windows, create the Docker image by running the following commands.
+Ensure to substitute <your_image_name> with for example helloworldfromlinux :
     ```
     docker build -t <your_image_name> .
     docker run -d -p 8080:8080  <your_image_name>